plgstalter/combinatorial_optimization/README.md

 ![timing python](ressources/capture.png)

-So generating 100 graphs of 400 nodes (and 96K edges) took me 20s.
-Since Dijkstra will be longer to run, it's no big deal to use `Python` here.
+So generating 100 graphs of 400 nodes (and 48K edges) took me 20s.
+Since Dijkstra will be longer to run (on all 100 graphs), it's no big deal to use `Python` here.